 Understanding this makes your outcomes more measurable.
 Common business objectives we find clients trying to solve include:

-- Decrease Usability Errors: There is a fine line between an impressive site and an easy to use site.
+Decrease Usability Errors: There is a fine line between an impressive site and an easy-to-use site.
 Complex navigation, poor search, and excessive content are top offenders.
-Usability reviews and testing have shown to significantly reduce call center interactions, improve self-service, and site credibility.
+Usability reviews and testing have been shown to significantly reduce call center interactions, and improve self-service, and site credibility.